-These are the General Terms and Conditions of Youngbits (hereinafter referred to as “Youngbits”), a company having its registered office at IJsselburcht 3, 6825 BS Arnhem.
+These are the General Terms and Conditions of Youngbits (hereafter referred to as “Youngbits”), a company which is a single person business founded by Guido Terhorst and linked to Terhorst Consultancy BV but having an additional registered office at IJsselburcht 3, 6825 BS Arnhem.
 Youngbits is registered at the Trade Register of the Chamber of Commerce under number 71871179.

 In these General Terms and Conditions the following terms have the subsequent meaning unless explicitly stated otherwise.

 Terms and Conditions: these general terms and conditions.

 Company: the Counterparty acting in the conduct of a business or profession.

 CC: the Dutch Civil Code.

 Consumer: the Counterparty not acting in the conduct of a business or profession.

 Assignment: All activities, in any form, performed by Youngbits for (the benefit) of the Counterparty.

 Distance Service: a contract that is concluded between Youngbits and the Counterparty under an organized distance service provision scheme, with the exclusive use of one or more means of distance communication up to and including the time at which the contract is concluded.

 Agreement: each agreement concluded between Youngbits and the Counterparty.